 - Dashashwamedh Ghat: This is the main Ghat where the evening Ganga Aarti ceremony is held.

 Many Hindus believe that dying in Varanasi liberates the soul from the cycle of birth and death.
-And as such, there are specific Ghats designated for cremation ceremonies that operate around the clock on the banks of the Ganges.
+As such, there are specific Ghats designated for cremation ceremonies that operate around the clock on the banks of the Ganges.

 - Manikarnika Ghat: This is the main burning Ghat and the most auspicious place for a Hindu to be cremated.
 Huge piles of firewood are stacked along the top of the Ghat, and every piece of wood is weighed and calculated to give the price of each cremation.
 It is inexplicably fascinating to observe.